Free digital copy

-“But most importantly,” Laura says, “I think it’s a pairing that most wine drinkers enjoy whilst relaxing at home.
+“Most importantly,” Laura says, “I think it’s a pairing that most wine drinkers enjoy whilst relaxing at home.
 It’s a Friday night treat to open a pack of crisps and a bottle of wine.
 More traditional pairings like wine and cheese aren’t as likely to be repeatable at home, so this feels familiar,” she explains.

 As with wine and cheese or charcuterie board pairings, the wine and crisp pairing trend offers retailers the chance to upsell and cross-promote products across their shops.
-But to do this well, you need to know which crisps to pair to which wines.

 The crisps you choose will have an impact on the flavour of the wine, Laura says.
 “Certain flavours in crisps pick out flavours in wines which would otherwise stay hidden.
-So it makes wines taste more complex and more surprising,” she tells Speciality Food
+So it makes wines taste more complex and more surprising,” she tells Speciality Food.

 While you might imagine the impact of a crisp to be subtle, it’s anything but.
 “It’s like having two different glasses of wine – one without crisps and then a different one when you add crisps to the mix,” Laura explains.